walwalwalides/Chedly/Chedly_Mobile/README.md

       - Flexible and Powerful User Interface.

       - Efficient Packages and resource Planning,storing.

-      - Strong resource Management and capacity Planning.

-      - Backup and Recovery.

-      - Less Network Traffic.

-      - Automated communication.
+      - Add new Animals.

 ## Requirements

-The Android device requires at least API 21 (Android 5.0).
+The Android device requires at least API 26 (Android 8.0).